Health Promotion Practitioner Registration - Apply Now!

 For more information, contact:

-You may also find the December 2018 webinar video useful as you prepare your application.
-See the video on YouTube.
-It starts at the 15 minute mark.
+You may also find the May 2020 webinar video useful as you prepare your application.
+Click image below to watch the video on YouTube.

 HPJA Virtual Issue on HP Workforce

 Listen to AHPA Life Member Trevor Shilton introduce the latest HPJA Virtual Issue on Health Promotion Workforce.
 CLICK HERE TO WATCH